Former FEMA director James Lee Witt to lead local organization Rebuild North Bay

 James Lee Witt, former director of the Federal Emergency Management Agency in the Clinton administration, has been named as the leader of Rebuild North Bay, a nonprofit organization formed to coordinate wildfire recovery in the region.

 Witt, who responded to nearly 350 disasters in 50 states during his eight years at FEMA, will work on the initial rebuilding and recovery effort and develop long-term plans for disaster preparedness.
-He is widely regarded as having transformed FEMA during his tenure from a lackluster bureaucracy to an effective disaster management agency.
+He is widely ?regarded as having transformed FEMA during his tenure from a lackluster bureaucracy into an effective disaster management agency.

 Witt, 73, said he was tapped for the job as interim executive director of Rebuild North Bay by its founder, Darius Anderson, the Sonoma developer and Sacramento lobbyist who is managing member of Sonoma Media Investments, which owns The Press Democrat.

 Other members of the organization include former director of the Sonoma Land Trust Ralph Benson and Sonoma State University Dean of the School of Business and Economics Bill Silver.